+As member of the Responsible Business Alliance (RBA), we uphold the RBA Code of Conduct, which includes prohibition of forced labor and child labor.
+Our Supplier Code of Conduct states our expectation for our suppliers to follow the RBA Code of Conduct.
 The RBA Code of Conduct Section A prohibits forced, bonded (including debt bondage) or indentured labor, involuntary or exploitative prison labor, slavery or trafficking of persons, as well as child labor.
 Section E provides that parties subject to the code must adopt or establish a management system with a scope related to the content of the code.
 Section E requires that the management system contains 12 different elements, including risk assessment and risk management, training, communication, audits, and a supplier flow down mechanism.

-4. Risks and Due Diligence Steps taken in FY24
+4. Risks and Due Diligence Steps taken in FY25

-In FY23, we conducted our first formal Human Rights Impact Assessment (HRIA), to identify potential human rights risks and impacts across our business.
+Marvell's Human Rights Impact Assessment (HRIA) conducted in FY23 helped us to identify potential human rights risks and impacts across our business.
 To ensure that our HRIA was inclusive and comprehensive, we engaged subject matter experts and executive leaders across the company.
 We also engaged reputable third-party organizations and experts working in the field of business and human rights to provide us with their insights on potential risks.

 Based on the assessment's key findings, we identified several areas of human rights risks, including those associated with the workplace practices of our direct suppliers, as well as risks associated with upstream chip component and raw material supply chains.
 For example, ethical recruitment has been identified as a key risk area within electronic manufacturing supply chains.
-In FY24, we have worked to act on those results, to further strengthen our due diligence measures to mitigate these risks and advance respect for human rights across all parts of our value chain.
-For example, we enabled a supplier to attend a Responsible Labor Initiative training to build their capacity on upholding labor rights according to the RBA Code of Conduct.
+In FY25, we have continued to strengthen our due diligence measures to mitigate these risks and advance respect for human rights across all parts of our value chain.

 We leverage the RBA tools to execute due diligence with our suppliers.
-In FY24, we carried out our annual risk assessment using the RBA Risk Assessment tool on our top direct supplier sites.
+In FY25, we carried out our annual risk assessment using the RBA Risk Assessment tool on our top direct supplier sites.
 In addition, we required suppliers that make up our top 80% direct supplier spend to complete and release annual Corporate and Facility Self-Assessment Questionnaires (SAQ).
-In FY24, we monitored suppliers' SAQ results to further assess the risk of non-compliance.
+In FY25, we monitored suppliers' SAQ results to further assess the risk of non-compliance.

-In FY24, we also worked with suppliers that make up our top 80% direct supplier spend to ensure that they have valid Validated Assessment Program (VAP) audits for their facilities.
+In FY25, we also worked with suppliers that make up our top 80% direct supplier spend to ensure that they have valid Validated Assessment Program (VAP) audits for their facilities.
 The VAP is the leading standard for onsite compliance verification and effective, shareable assessments conducted by independent, third-party firms.
 A VAP audit enables companies to demonstrate adherence to the RBA Code of Conduct.
 We ensure suppliers close all Priority findings identified in the VAP audit and complete a VAP Priority Closure audit.
 We require suppliers to complete Corrective Action Plan and conduct Closure Audit when the VAP audit score is below 160 (highest score is 200).

-In FY24, we engaged directly with suppliers on RBA Code of Conduct compliance via SAQ and VAP requests and follow ups.
+In FY25, we engaged directly with suppliers on RBA Code of Conduct compliance via SAQ and VAP requests and follow ups.
 We also engaged with wider industry stakeholders via RBA member events, which covered topics of forced and child labor.
 In addition, we engaged directly with customers on the issues to advance supplier capacity.